-Study plan for JMASV-SYSD Joint European Master's Programme in System Dynamics (EMSD), fall 2019
+Study plan for JMASV-SYSD Joint European Master's Programme in System Dynamics (EMSD), spring 2020

 The aim of the Joint European Master´s Programme in System Dynamics is to train students in model-based knowledge acquisition, analysis and policy design in complex, dynamic domains that cut across disciplines and sectors.
 The students will learn theory, methods, techniques and tools of relevance to this kind of work.
 The programme will prepare them for a professional career in societies where such competence is needed.
 The programme is a two-year, full-time master´s study (120 ECTS) offered jointly by Radboud University in the Netherlands (co-ordinator), the New University of Lisbon in Portugal, the University of Palermo in Italy, and the University of Bergen.
 Successful completion of the programme leads to a joint degree which is fully recognized at all the partner universities.
 The degree is certified by one diploma issued jointly by all the partners.

 Candidates should be able to (1) summarize the inherent challenges in understanding the dynamics of social systems; (2) explain the system dynamics paradigm and compare it with alternative methods of modelling complex feedback systems; (3) provide examples of system dynamics applications to problems in both public and private sectors; (4) explain in stock/flow/feedback terms how the fundamental structures of dynamic systems produce their associated behaviours; (5) interpret characteristic behaviours emerging from specific combinations of fundamental structures, with emphasis on the role of delays, nonlinearities, and feedback; (6) describe in detail the system dynamics modelling process, from problem definition to policy design; (7) demonstrate proficiency with the equation, simulation, and presentation tools of at least one system dynamics software package, while having some familiarity with at least two others.

 Apply knowledge and understanding